Neogoma/stardust-SDK-doc/navigation.md

 Since version 0.2 the Stardust SDK includes a navigation component.

 ## Principle
-The mapping system automatically generates a navigable area based on the datas you sent.
+The mapping system automatically generates a navigable area based on the data you sent.
 So the **more you map/update, the better your navigation will be**.

 Navigations targets are destinations that the user can navigate to in your map.
 They can be defined either in the mapper samples or in the editor.